FreedomBen/breakout71/Readme.md

 ## To do

 - redo video presentation
+- Back to Creative Menu at the end of a Creative level
+- make Corner Shot scale like Need Some Space

 ## Done

+- don't show unlock toast at first startup for levels that are unlocked by default
+- Droplet particle color should be gold for gold coins

+## 29079818

 - Imported levels : Mario, Minesweeper and Target
 - Fixed an issue with localstorage saving of custom levels